arckoor/flare/readme.md

 The provided [flake.nix](/flake.nix) sets up all necessary development dependencies, as well as providing a few utility commands.
 You can use [nix-direnv](https://github.com/nix-community/nix-direnv), or use `nix develop` directly.
 Use `start-db` and `stop-db` to manage the databases.
 If you are not using nix, you will need a `postgres` and a `valkey` instance.
-For configuration options of those services, see the shell.nix file.
+For configuration options of those services, see the flake.nix file.

 ### Setup
 Copy [config.example.toml](/server/config.example.toml) and rename it to `config.toml`.
 Some entries already have sane defaults, others you will have to configure yourself.
-Cryptographically strong passphrases for the JWT implementation can be generated using `botan rng --format=hex 64`.
+Cryptographically strong KEKs for the JWT implementation can be generated using `botan rng --format=hex 64`.

 #### Certificates and mTLS
 flare uses mTLS between itself and the exposing reverse proxy.